greenboxal/doggohub/doc/api/README.md

 ### Session Cookie

-When signing in to GitLab as an ordinary user, a `_gitlab_session` cookie is set.
+When signing in to DoggoHub as an ordinary user, a `_doggohub_session` cookie is set.
 The API will use this cookie for authentication if it is present, but using the API to generate a new session cookie is currently not supported.